Search

 Lettuce

 45 days.
 Lactuca sativa.
 Open Pollinated.
 Grand Rapids Lettuce.
 This early maturing plant produces high yields of large bright green leaf lettuce.
 Leaves are frilled, crinkled, and crisp.
 Perfect for sandwiches, salads, and garnishes.
 This is a quick growing variety.
 Heat Tolerant.
 Slow to bolt.
 Suitable for greenhouse production.
-Excellent choice for home gardens, greenhouses, market growers, and open field production, and hydroponics gardening.
-An heirloom variety dating back to 1898.
+Excellent choice for home gardens, greenhouses, market growers, open field production, and hydroponic gardening.
 United States Department of Agriculture, PI 536719.
+A 1898 heirloom variety from the USA.
 Disease Resistant: TB, V.

 Seeds Per Pound: 400,000